skkprogress/chef-web-docs/_vendor/github.com/chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    vi config.toml
    ```

-   - Add No. of machines for each Service: Chef Automate, Chef Infra Server, Postgresql, OpenSearch
+   - Add No. of machines for each Service: Chef Automate, Chef Infra Server, Postgresql, and OpenSearch.
-   - Add IP address of each machine in relevant service section, multiple IP's shoud be in double quotes (`"`) and separated with comma (`,`).
+   - Add the IP address of each machine in the relevant service section.
+Multiple IPs should be in double quotes (`"`) and separated with a comma (`,`).
 Example: `["10.0.0.101","10,0.0.102"]`
-      - If we want to use same machine for OpenSearch and Postgresql then provide same IP for both the config fields.
-Which means overall there will 3 machines or VM's running both OpenSearch and Postgresql.
+      - If we want to use the same machine for OpenSearch and Postgresql, provide the same IP for both the config fields.
+There will be three machines or VMs running in both OpenSearch and Postgresql.
 A reduced performance should be expected with this.
-Minimum 3 VM's or Machines will be used for Both OpenSearch and Postgresql running together on all 3 machines.
-      - Also, you can use same machines for Chef Automate and Chef Infra Server.
-Which means overall there will be 2 machines or VM's running both Chef Automate and Chef Infra Server.
+      - Also, you can use the same machines for Chef Automate and Chef Infra Server.
+This means there will be two machines or VMs running both Chef Automate and Chef Infra Server.
 A reduced performance should be expected with this.
-Minimum 2 VM's or Machines will be used by both Chef Automate and Chef Infra Server running together on both 2 machines.
+Minimum 2 VM or Machines will be used by both Chef Automate and Chef Infra Server running together on both two machines.
-      - Thus, overall minimum machines needed will be 5.
+      - Thus, the overall minimum number of machines needed will be five.
-   - Give `ssh_user` which has access to all the machines.
-Example: `ubuntu`
+   - Give `ssh_user`, which has access to all the machines.
+Example: `ubuntu`.
-   - Give `ssh_port` in case your AMI is running on custom ssh port, default will be 22.
+   - Give `ssh_port` if your AMI runs on a custom ssh port.
+The default will be 22.
-   - Give `ssh_key_file` path, this key should have access to all the Machines or VM's.
+   - Give `ssh_key_file` path.
+This key should have access to all the Machines or VMs.
    - `sudo_password` is only meant to switch to sudo user.
 If you have configured password for sudo user, please provide it here.
    - We support only private key authentication.
-   - Give `fqdn` as the DNS entry of Chef Automate, which LoadBalancer redirects to Chef Automate Machines or VM's.
-Example: `chefautomate.example.com`
+   - Give `fqdn` as the DNS entry of Chef Automate, which LoadBalancer redirects to Chef Automate Machines or VMs.
+Example: `chefautomate.example.com`.
-   - Set the `admin_password` to what you want to use to login to Chef Automate, when you open up `chefautomate.example.com` in the Browser, for the username `admin`.
+   - Set the `admin_password` to what you want to use to login to Chef Automate when you open up `chefautomate.example.com` in the Browser, for the username `admin`.

 3. Continue with the deployment after updating config: